 Meals: Breakfast, lunch, and dinner

-Accommodation: Lundu Union Yes Retreat
+Accommodation: Lundu Union Yes Retreat/Rafflesia Resort Lundu

 Meals: Breakfast, lunch, and dinner

 After breakfast by the pool, saddle up for our final day of riding.
 We follow the coastline and ride on a mixture of dirt trails and village roads towards the picturesque Sematan town.
 At Sematan, visit the local fish market which boasts fresh catches and delicious local produce.
 Next, we ride to a local waterfall for a picnic lunch.
 The final bike ride is along another beautiful stretch of isolated, white sand beach, and, during low tide, you can even ride your bike all the way to reach the seaside resort.
 Enjoy the cool sea breeze during our sunset dinner.
-There is an option to ride an additional 28km to the tip of Borneo on this last riding day.

 Accommodation: Sematan Palm Beach Resort